Here's a close look at VMART (VMART): financials, valuation, and who owns the stock.

 VMART Revenue Trend

-Zoom out, and the growth is clear: VMART's revenue compounded at 16.3% annually over 10 years, comfortably beating inflation and then some.
+Pull back and the trend holds: VMART's revenue has compounded at 16.7% annually over 10 years, comfortably outpacing inflation and then some.

-A ₹3,266 Cr revenue base makes VMART a mid-sized name in the Indian retail sector.
+At ₹3,789 Cr in revenue, VMART ranks as a mid-sized name in the Indian retail sector.

-VMART has posted revenue growth for 4 consecutive years — that's a sustained trend, not a one-off.
+VMART has posted revenue growth for 5 consecutive years, a sustained trend rather than a one-off.

 | Year | Revenue | YoY % |